Odyssey Interactive Limited

 15. Force majeure

 Neither party shall have any liability to the other under this Agreement if it is prevented from or delayed in performing its obligations under this Agreement, or from carrying on its business, by acts, events, omissions or accidents beyond its reasonable control, including, without limitation, industry wide strikes, lock-outs or other industrial disputes (whether involving the workforce of the Supplier or any other party), act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or sub-contractors, provided that the other party is notified of such an event and its expected duration.
-In the event of a force majeure for the period affected the Customer will have no further liabilities and will be entitled to a refund on a pro-rata basis of Subscription Fees paid.
+This clause shall not apply to any inability to pay Subscription Pricing.
+In the event of a force majeure for the period affected the Customer will have no further liabilities and will be entitled to a refund on a pro-rata basis of Subscription Pricing paid.

 16.1 A waiver of any right under this Agreement is only effective if it is in writing and it applies only to the party to whom the waiver is addressed and to the circumstances for which it is given.

 16.2 Unless specifically provided otherwise, rights arising under this Agreement are cumulative and do not exclude rights provided by law.

 17.1 If any provision (or part of a provision) of this Agreement is found by any court or administrative body of competent jurisdiction to be invalid, unenforceable or illegal, the other provisions shall remain in force.